asiimwe65/CCNA/notes/Protocols and models.md

 Electronic Industries Alliance (EIA) - Organization is best known for its standards relating to electrical wiring, connectors, and the 19-inch racks used to mount networking equipment.
 Telecommunications Industry Association (TIA) - Organization responsible for developing communication standards in a variety of areas including radio equipment, cellular towers, Voice over IP (VoIP) devices, satellite communications, and more.
 International Telecommunications Union-Telecommunication Standardization Sector (ITU-T) - One of the largest and oldest communication standards organizations.
 The ITU-T defines standards for video compression, Internet Protocol Television (IPTV), and broadband communications, such as a digital subscriber line (DSL).

+Protocol Data Units
+The form that a piece of data takes at any layer is called a protocol data unit (PDU).
+During encapsulation, each succeeding layer encapsulates the PDU that it receives from the layer above in accordance with the protocol being used.
+At each stage of the process, a PDU has a different name to reflect its new functions.
+Although there is no universal naming convention for PDUs, in this course, the PDUs are named according to the protocols of the TCP/IP suite.
+The PDUs for each form of data are shown in the figure